arista-channel/acws/docs/b_wireless/b03_lab.md

     ![Campus Studio](./assets/images/b02/portal/15_portal.png)

-8. Join the new wifi and verify connectivity in CUE and AGNI
+8. Join the new WiFi and verify connectivity in CUE and AGNI

-    !!! tip "Join the guest Wifi!"
+    !!! tip "Join the guest WiFi!"

-        Give it a moment for the new SSID to come up, but once it's up try and join the wifi!
+        Give it a moment for the new SSID to come up, but once it's up try and join the WiFi!
 You should be prompted with a captive portal, click on the a

     === "CV-CUE"